LP2X0X/PROGRAMMING/RUST/1 - Fundamental Concepts/Data Types/Structs/Unit-Like Struct.md

 ---
-tags: rust, datatype, struct, fundamental
+tags:
+  - rust
+  - datatype
+  - struct
+  - fundamental
 ---

 - In Rust, an **unit-like struct** is a struct that don'y have any fields.
 It behave similarly to (), the [[Unit|unit]] type.